Web4application/universal-intelligence/README.md

 output, logs = model.process('How are you today?') # 'Feeling great!
 How about you?'
 ```

-> Automatically optimized for any supported device 🔥
+Automatically optimized for any supported device 🔥 `lmlm`

 ##### Customization Options